-- Plan an adequate buffer to account for times when you were supposed to study, but were unable to. - Create a daily routine for yourself, for example by dividing the day into 8 - 8 - 8: 8 hours to study, 8 hours for relaxation (including food) and 8 hours of sleep is a good rhythm. - Do not postpone the processing of subject matter in favour of finishing assignments.
-Try to find a balance between the two. - Plan your study time during your most productive hours: Are you a morning person or a night owl? - Do you study in the library?
+- Plan an adequate buffer to account for times when you were supposed to study, but were unable to. - Create a daily routine for yourself, for example by dividing the day into 8 - 8 - 8: 8 hours to study, 8 hours for relaxation (including food) and 8 hours of sleep is a good rhythm. - Do not postpone the processing of subject matter in favour of finishing assignments. - Plan your study time during your most productive hours: Are you a morning person or a night owl? - Do you study in the bib?
 Make sure to check the opening hours on the website!